-Dreamscape Global focuses on virtual reality (VR) storytelling through fiction, poetry, screenplays and Linkedin articles to prepare for the coming era of 3D/4D “Multiverses” reflecting our multicultural, multiracial, and transgender global society.
-As an urban/environmental planner and VR serial entrepreneur, my novels open in the Inferno of urban dystopias and struggle through political Purgatory to achieve ecotopian Paradise a la Dante’s “Divine Comedy.”
+Dreamscape Global focuses on artificial intelligence (AI) and virtual reality (VR) storytelling through fiction, poetry, screenplays, and Linkedin articles to prepare for the coming era of 3D/4D “Multiverses” reflecting our multicultural, multiracial, and transgender global society.
+As an urban/environmental planner and VR serial entrepreneur, I envision possible futures.
+My novels open in the Inferno of urban dystopias and struggle through political Purgatory to achieve ecotopian Paradise a la Dante’s “Divine Comedy.”
 Enjoy the ride since our futures depend on our vision and efforts!

-New!
-“Gaiapolis” novel about climate action in San Francisco facing repeated disasters
+“Gaiapolis” novel: climate action in San Francisco faces repeated disasters

 Available at Amazon: https://a.co/d/egqEPYQ